 - salt and pepper to taste

-- 1/4 cup crumbled feta or grated parmesan cheese (optional)
+- ¼ cup crumbled feta or grated parmesan cheese optional

-For the vinaigrette:
+For the Vinaigrette:

 - ¼ cup extra virgin olive oil

-- 2 tablespoons red wine or balsamic vinegar
+- 2 tablespoons white balsamic vinegar regular balsamic or red wine vinegar

 - ¼ teaspoon salt